QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab02_Image_Processing_and_Basic_Detection.md

 - Load the `edge_detection_neurons.cppipe` pipeline file onto the left side pipeline panel (where it says **Drop a pipeline file here**)
 - Enter test mode by hitting the `Start Test Mode` button  <img src="images/lab02/StartTestMode.png" height="30px" />
 - Execute the `EnhanceEdges` module by hitting the `Step` button  <img src="images/lab02/Step.png" height="30px" />
 - How does the LoG filter look?
-What happens when you change the Gaussian diameter size?
+What happens when you change the Gaussian diameter size? (hit `Step` again after changing the diamater size to see the new result).

 #### Canny edge detection
 - Change to performing Canny edge finding by changing the selected method in `Select an edge finding method`